Search Ocorian

 Our business

-The business is committed to corporate social responsibility, the purpose of which is to build relationships and
+The business is committed to corporate social responsibility, the purpose of which is to build relationships and leave a lasting legacy on society and the environment.

 The risks

-its sector's) risk‐rating.
-Our aim is to make all clients and suppliers aware of our collective responsibilities in
+The approach taken to approve and monitor each client will be proportionate depending on the client's (and its sector's) risk‐rating.
+Our aim is to make all clients and suppliers aware of our collective responsibilities in relation to modern slavery and put in place systems and controls to monitor suppliers across jurisdictions in

 accordance with their assigned risk‐rating.

-Ocorian is committed to making all employees aware of modern slavery and its ramifications as well as putting
+Ocorian is committed to making all employees aware of modern slavery and its ramifications as well as putting in place a procedure, as part of our whistleblowing policy and procedure, for confidentially reporting any suspicion of slavery or human trafficking.

 Our policy

-The Ocorian group, and the entities which fall thereunder, adopts a zero‐tolerance approach to slavery and
+The Ocorian group, and the entities which fall thereunder, adopts a zero‐tolerance approach to slavery and human trafficking and all forms of corruption and bribery directly and indirectly associated with these criminal acts.

-We are committed to ensuring that slavery or human trafficking does not form part of our, or our clients’,
+We are committed to ensuring that slavery or human trafficking does not form part of our, or our clients’, business.
+We also aim to support a culture where any suspicion of modern slavery is raised with us in confidence and without delay.

 Ocorian's slavery and human trafficking statement is reviewed annually.